VascoYebra/Projects/README.md

 ## 🐉  Python Projects brief description:

+  - 🎼 SpotifyVsWeather -> EDA done on a dataset involving spotify data and weather.
+Found correlations between different musical proprieties such as tempo, cadence and profanity and the weather and temperature.

   - 😮 AgentBasedModelling -> Based on a research paper mentioned within, a simulation of how fast a rumour causing a certain emotion spreads in a population, considering the rumour causes the same emotion in every agent.